How to resize logical volume management devices that use Azure Disk Encryption

 sudo vgs

-Screenshot showing the code that checks the volume group size.
-The results are highlighted.
+Screenshot showing the code that checks the volume group size with the results highlighted.

 sudo lsblk

-Screenshot showing the code that identifies the local volume that needs to be resized.
-The results are highlighted.
+Screenshot showing the code that identifies the local volume that needs to be resized with the results highlighted.

 sudo lvextend -r -L +2G /dev/vgname/lvname

-Screenshot showing code that increases the size of the file system online.
-The results are highlighted.
+Screenshot showing code that increases the size of the file system online with the results highlighted.

 df -h /mountpoint

-Screenshot showing the code that checks the sizes of the local volume and the file system.
-The command and the result are highlighted.
+Screenshot showing the code that checks the sizes of the local volume and the file system with the command and result highlighted.

 Important